 “What if there is a delay in painful symptoms?”

 It is still possible to qualify for personal injury compensation even if your symptoms begin several weeks after the original date of injury.
 As previously stated, due to the traumatic nature of motorcycle accidents, there are times when it takes your brain more time to register that an injury has taken place.
 You could start to experience aches and pains in places you have never had before.
 If this does occur, you must seek medical attention at once so as to document your symptoms.
-With proper chronological documentation, Cantor Crane is better equipped to get you the compensation you deserve.
+With proper chronological documentation, Cantor Injury Lawyers is better equipped to get you the compensation you deserve.

 “What if my motorcycle is only minimally damaged?”